 ASTR S-8 Space Exploration and Astrobiology: The Search for Life in the Cosmos

-This course is an introduction to the cutting-edge methods astronomers and planetary scientists use to explore the solar system and other stellar systems in our galaxy, with the ultimate goal of finding life elsewhere in the cosmos.
+This course is an introduction to the cutting-edge methods astronomers and planetary scientists use to explore the solar system and other stellar systems in our galaxy.
+The ultimate goal of current research in this field is finding life elsewhere in the solar system and searching for potentially habitable exoplanets and exomoons orbiting other stars.
 Topics include the exploration of planets done by telescopes, orbiters, and rovers; origins of life on Earth and current attempts at creating synthetic life in the lab; the discovery of planets around other stars; new observational and theoretical developments about the origin and evolution of stars and their planets.
-Students are introduced to the astronomical techniques used in current and planned telescopic space missions, and learn how to interpret the data from several ongoing robotic missions, such as the Mars rovers.
-Even more importantly, students find out about lives as scientists, learn some of the reasons why astronomers choose their career paths, and how astronomers approach and solve specific scientific problems.
+Students are introduced to the astronomical techniques used in current and planned telescopic space missions aimed at finding and characterizing exoplanets, learn how to interpret the data from several ongoing robotic missions, such as the Mars rovers, and are introduced to current ideas about the chemical evolution of the Milky Way and other galaxies.

 Tuesdays, Thursdays, noon-3 pm